Regional Foodie Guide

 – Castile-La Mancha –

-Located in the middle of the Iberian Peninsular lies a region with rich umber-colored soil that glistens in the hazy afternoon sun.
+Castilla-La Mancha is located in the middle of the Iberian Peninsular lies a region with rich umber-colored soil that glistens in the hazy afternoon sun.
 Castilla-La Mancha is home to a rich culinary history, dotted with many unique inland towns and cities that are scattered throughout the inland plateaus and stunning snow-capped mountain ranges.

 Cuisine of Castilla-La Mancha